 Please understand that last minute cancellations are extremely costly for us.
-The staff time, food ordering and budget committed to each program is based upon the number of people who have registered.
-In addition, you may have contributed a portion of your program cost to the Evada Scholarship Fund.
+The staff time, food, and budget committed to each program is based upon the number of people registered.
+In addition, you may have contributed a portion of your program cost to one of our scholarship funds.
 These contributions cannot be returned because others are then affected.

 1. Cancellations or Change Requests must be received in writing for a refund or credit to be issued.
 We recommend that you send an email to firstname.lastname@example.org with the subject: Retreat Cancellation Request.

 2. Refund/credit amounts are dependent on the timing of the written request.